How to Buy a Domain Name: A Simple Guide to Get You Started

 What’s a Domain Name?

-A domain name acts as a user-friendly substitute for an IP address – it is the URL or online address of your website.
+A domain name acts as a user-friendly substitute for an IP address – it’s the URL or online address of your website.
 If people want to visit your site, they will type your domain name into the address bar of a browser.
+Learn more about domain names here.

 How Can I Get a Free .com Domain?